 The First Half-Hour (or so) – We talk about shop safety, sign the accident and liability waiver, and get familiar with the equipment we’re going to be using that day.
 This includes the forge, anvils, tongs, hammers, and steel.
 We also talk about different types of forges and anvils and the benefits of each.

-Terran then lights the forge and demonstrates the techniques used in forging a hook from start to finish.
+Terran then lights the forge and demonstrates the techniques used in forging a project from start to finish.
 These techniques are tapering or drawing out, scrolling and bending, and quenching.
 We focus on accurate hammer strokes and heat management.

 20 minutes left in class – We go over finishing techniques while applying a traditional beeswax finish to what we’ve made.
 This seals the metal against moisture.

 The Equipment We Use